 David said to him, “To whom do you belong?
 And where are you from?”
 And he said, “I am a young man of Egypt, a servant of an Amalekite; and my master left me behind when I fell sick three days ago.”
 1 Samuel 30:13 (NASB)

-Therefore, Jesus fulfilled the sign of Jonah.
-Many have tripped over this passage because they have not known the ancient Jewish customs of Jesus’ time.
+Jesus fulfilled the sign of Jonah.
+Many have tripped over this passage because they have not known or understood the ancient Jewish customs of Jesus’ time.
 Jewish literature, after Jesus’ death and return to life, tried to explain away Jesus’ miracles by claiming He was demon possessed and that He practiced Egyptian magic.
 Why try to explain it away?
-What they have in fact admitted is that Jesus did do miracles!
+Their explanations are an admission that Jesus did do miracles!
 Why try to explain away Jesus’ return to life?
-They have in fact admitted that Jesus did miracles and returned to life.
+To do so is to admit that Jesus returned to life.
 He fulfilled the sign of Jonah.